Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: Two flavor dual-chiral density wave in a rotating quark matter

 Let us note that, $\mathcal{N}$ in \eqref{A20} is the normalization factor.
 Moreover, the field $\psi^{(s)}_{w}$ is the eigenvector of $\hat{J}_{z}$, therefore its angular dependence is given according to

 Plugging \eqref{A23} into \eqref{A21} we arrive at \begin{widetext}

 \end{widetext} At this stage, combining the above equations to arrive at an equation for $\psi_{L,\pm}$ we obtain $E_{s} + \Omega j = \varepsilon_{s}$ with $\varepsilon_{s}$ given by \eqref{A14}.
-As it turns out, one of the non-trivial consequences of the spatial dependence of chiral condensate, whose modulation is described according to DCDW, is the change in the energy dispersion and consequently the Fermi surface.
-In particular, the dual chiral density wave induce an effective interaction of axial current $\bar \psi \gamma^{5} \gamma^{i} \psi$, whose role as the spin density resolve the spin degeneracy of spin degrees of freedom, with the gradient of modulation $\nabla_{i} \vartheta$.
+As it turns out, one of the nontrivial consequences of the spatial dependence of chiral condensate, whose modulation is described according to DCDW, is the change in the energy dispersion and consequently the Fermi surface.
+In particular, the dual chiral density wave induces an effective interaction of axial current $\bar \psi \gamma^{5} \gamma^{i} \psi$, whose role as the spin density resolves the spin degeneracy of spin degrees of freedom, with the gradient of modulation $\nabla_{i} \vartheta$.
 In the left panel of Fig. \ref{energ}, the dispersion relation $\varepsilon_{+}$ (red line) and $\varepsilon_{-}$ (blue line) demonstrated for $k_{\perp} = 0$ (solid line), $k_{\perp} = 3m$ (dashed line) and $q= 8 m$.
-As it is shown, comparing two branches of energy $\varepsilon_{+}$ and $\varepsilon_{-}$, we observe the latter has a lower energy level due to the non-vanishing wave vector.
-To scrutinize this point, in the right panel of this figure, we plotted the wave vector dependence of $\varepsilon_{\pm}$.
+As it is shown, comparing two branches of energy $\varepsilon_{+}$ and $\varepsilon_{-}$, we observe the latter has a lower-energy level due to the nonvanishing wave vector.
+To scrutinize this point, in the right panel of this figure, we plot the wave-vector dependence of $\varepsilon_{\pm}$.
 As demonstrated, $\varepsilon_{+}$ increases by increasing the wave vector whereas the second branch of dispersion relation $\varepsilon_{-}$ has an opposite tendency and decreases with increasing the $q$.
 Therefore, particles fill this branch of energy as it lowers the energy of the system.